 Granger causality test is carried out and tests whether an endogenous variable can be treated as exogenous.
 It is used to test the direction of causality between institutional investment and stock returns, considering FII's and DII's separately.
 Institutional investment does not granger cause stock returns is the null hypothesis.
-Another null hypothesis which is tested is that stock returns does not granger cause institutional investment.
-Result of this test is reported in Table II, which indicates that there exists unidirectional causality from Sensex returns to Foreign institutional and domestic institutional investments.
+Another null hypothesis which is tested is that stock returns not granger institutional does cause investment.
+Result of this test is reported in Table II, which indicates that there exists unidirectional causality from Sensex returns Foreign institutional and domestic institutional investments.